What is section 377

 The Constitution Bench of five judges led by then the Chief Justice of India, Mr. Dipak Misra were unanimous in its decision to scrap the 150-year-old draconian provision of the IPC.
 Other judges that comprised the bench were Justice RF Nariman, Justice AM Khanwilkar, Justice DY Chandrachud and Justice Indu Malhotra.

-CJI Misra called Sec 377 ipc “irrational, arbitrary, and incomprehensible” as it fetters the right to equality for the LGBT community.
-What the society thinks, has no say on people’s freedoms.
+CJI Misra called Sec 377 IPC “irrational, arbitrary, and incomprehensible” as it fetters the right to equality for the LGBT community.
+What society thinks, has no say on people’s freedoms.
 Justice Khanwilkar and CJI Misra opined that “social morality cannot violate the rights of even one single individual.”
 Justice Malhotra said that the “Society owes an apology to the LGBTQ community.”
 They have been historically denied equal representation over the years.

-The judges also laid emphasis on the Right to privacy which was incorporated as a Fundamental RIght under Article 21 of the Constitution of India in August 2017.
+The judges also laid emphasis on the Right to privacy which was incorporated as a Fundamental Right under Article 21 of the Constitution of India in August 2017.
 “The right to privacy as part of the right to life applies fully to the LGBTQ community,” remarked former CJI Dipak Misra.
 Justice Chandrachud said that section 377 had devastated the identity of gay people.
 He further went on by saying, ” Punishment under Section 377 had made the LGBTQ a closeted community.”
 He further added that the State has absolutely no business to get into controlling the private lives of the LGBTQ community members or be it any other citizen of India.

 The provisions of Section 377 will continue to govern non-consensual sexual intercourse against all adults, whether man or a woman, acts of bestiality, and carnal intercourse against minors, whether it is a boy or a girl.
 Carnal intercourse against an animal. also remains a crime.

 Thus, the five-judge bench upheld constitutional morality and principles and completely decided the matter on the question of law which was not based on a referendum.
 The apex court held a firm stance that no community, be it however small compared to the majority could be deprived of sexual rights or sexual orientation.
 There is nothing above a man’s fundamental rights as guaranteed by Part 3 of the Constitution of India.
 Section 377 was a clear infringement of Article 14 and 21 of the LGBTQ community since living with their own sexual identity made them a criminal in the eyes of law.
-The judgement was welcomed by many people across the country and it is perhaps, a huge stride towards liberalism when it comes to a human’s natural rights.
+The judgment was welcomed by many people across the country and it is perhaps, a huge stride towards liberalism when it comes to a human’s natural rights.